Sitata/docs/docs/guides/how_to/alert-targeting.md

 2. If the user has a trip record with a `Destination` that specifies an entire country (instead of a city, e.g. type=1), and the `Alert` specifies the same country, and the `start` date of the alert corresponds to the Destination's `entry_date` and `exit-date`, then notify the users of that trip.
 This rule **does not apply** if the Trip record contains itinerary (`Trip Segment`) items within the country that overlap with the Alert.

-3. If the user has a trip record with itinerary (`Trip Segment`) items that overlap with the Alert's `start` date and that are either: A) located in close proximity to one of the `Alert`'s loctions; or B) located within one of the `Alert`'s specified geographies, then notify the user.
+3. If the user has a trip record with itinerary (`Trip Segment`) items that overlap with the Alert's `start` date and that are either: A) located in close proximity to one of the `Alert`'s locations; or B) located within one of the `Alert`'s specified geographies, then notify the user.

-4. If the user has a recent (withn 2 days of the Alert `start` datetime) `CheckIn` with a location that is either: A) located in close proximity to one of the `Alert`'s loctions; or B) located within one of the `Alert`'s specified geographies, then notify the user.
+4. If the user has a recent (within 2 days of the Alert `start` datetime) `CheckIn` with a location that is either: A) located in close proximity to one of the `Alert`'s locations; or B) located within one of the `Alert`'s specified geographies, then notify the user.

+5. If the user has a flight in our system that matches an airline or airport specified by the Alert, then notify the user.

-From the above rules, you might be able to deduce that if the user has a recent `CheckIn` or a `Trip` record with either: A) Destinations that are **not** country-level (type=0); and/or B) itineary information, then the notifications will be very much targeted for the user's exact location or travel plans.
-This is the optimum scenaio.
+From the above rules, you might be able to deduce that if the user has a recent `CheckIn` or a `Trip` record with either: A) Destinations that are **not** country-level (type=0); and/or B) itinerary information, then the notifications will be very much targeted for the user's exact location or travel plans.
+This is the optimum scenario.

 Conversely, if the User's location is unknown and/or the Trip record is very granular with only country-level information specified, then the User might be delivered information about a country that they are visiting, but for a region that they have no intention of being in (since Sitata takes a conservative approach if the granular information is not available through rules #1 and #2)